Quantum thermodynamics, quantum correlations and quantum coherence in accelerating Unruh-DeWitt detectors in both steady and dynamical state: Results and discussions

-\twocolumngrid parameter $\Delta_0$, Furthermore, the entanglement rapidly diminishes and tends to zero for sufficiently high values of $T$.
-Interestingly, in the intermediate temperature interval $T \in [0, 0.4]$, the entanglement increases as $\Delta_0$ decreases, as illustrated in Fig.~\ref{Fig 3}(b).
-For {temperatures $T > 5$}, the entanglement vanishes for different values of different values of $\Delta_0$.
+In Fig.~\ref{Fig3}(b), we present the temperature dependence of the entanglement of formation $\xi$ for different values of initial state parameter $\Delta_0$, Furthermore, the entanglement rapidly diminishes and tends to zero for sufficiently high values of $T$.
+Interestingly, in the intermediate temperature interval $T \in [0, 0.4]$, the entanglement increases as $\Delta_0$ decreases, as illustrated in Fig.~\ref{Fig3}(b).
+For {temperatures $T > 5$}, the entanglement vanishes for different values of different values of $\Delta_0$. \onecolumngrid